Can You Dry Scoop Creatine

 So, can you dry scoop creatine?

-Yes, you can, but that doesn’t mean that you should.
+Yes, you can, but that doesn’t mean you should.

 Why Do People Dry Scoop Creatine?

-We’re living in a world where people know to eat capsules designed for doing the laundry and follow so-called “trends” online like mindless sheep because they can’t think for themselves.
+We live in a world where people eat laundry detergent pods and try to follow “trends” online like an empty-minded flock of sheep because no one can think for themselves.

-Needless to say, once you understand that people like that exist, you get a better understanding of why people dry scoop creatine.
+Needless to say, once you realize that people like that are a part of the population you get a better sense of why people dry scoop creatine.
+That said, we have some scientifically supported hypotheses about why people dry scoop the supplement.
+Here are some possible explanations:

 Social Media: